cloudControl/documentation/Add-on Documentation/Data Storage/MySQLd.md

     and standby resources to prevent replication lag.

 4. Dashboard
-    - View key operational metrics like CPU/ Memory/ Storage/ Connections for your DB Instance deployments via [Webconsole].
+    - View key operational metrics like CPU/ Memory/ Storage/ Connections/ Upgrade status for your DB Instance deployments via [Webconsole].

 ## Adding the MySQLd Add-on